 Academic enrichment and achievement is the fundamental cornerstone of our NJROTC program.
 We closely monitor our Cadets’ academic standing in all of their classes, providing counseling and tutoring when appropriate to help encourage them to do their very best at all times.
 We believe that academic success in High School begins with self-discipline and self-control, and so these skills are demonstrated, taught and rewarded from the very first day of each school year.

-In order to participate in any of our Unit Teams, or in any of our after-school activities and social events, we expect that our Cadets will have a 2.0 GPA and be passing all courses.
-Additionally they must have a “C” or higher grade in the NJROTC course.
+To participate in any of our Unit Teams, or in any of our after-school activities and social events, we expect that our Cadets will have a 2.0 GPA and be passing all courses.
+Additionally, they must have a “C” or higher grade in the NJROTC course.

 The NJROTC curriculum emphasizes: